EVOLUTION - THE TRANSITIONAL FOSSILS

 The single representative of the crown-Tubulidentata, Orycteropus afar, first appeared in the Pliocene (Pickford, 2005).
 No public-domain images are available of any fossils of this species, but a living example is shown above in the header.

 The aardvark stem line includes a ghost lineage (shown as a blue bar in Figure 1), because the oldest known member of the total-group Afroinsectivora (Todralestes variabilis, of Late Thanetian age; see page on the Afroinsectivora) is at least 34 million years older than the stem-Tubulidentata, which are of Early Miocene and younger age.
 Given that the two stem groups must have appeared at the same time, the aardvark stem-group transition must also have begun in the Late Thanetian.
-This implies a stem-to-crown transition of at least 50 million years, from Late Paleocene to Pliocene time.
+This implies a stem-to-crown transition of between 51 and 54 million years, from Late Paleocene to Pliocene time.
 The paucity of fossils from this long transition is striking, and allows the possibility of many new discoveries in the future.

 next page